RNA-Seq

 • Discovery of novel transcripts, splice variants, and gene fusions

-• A comparable or lower price than many other methods
+• A practice affording comparable or even lower costs relative to many other methodologies.

 RNA-Seq Workflow